X2 (film): Writing

-Michael Dougherty and Dan Harris were hired to rewrite Hayter and Penn's script in February 2002, turning down the opportunity to write Urban Legends: Bloody Mary.
+Michael Dougherty and Dan Harris were hired to rewrite Hayter and Penn's script in February 2002, turning down the opportunity to write Urban Legends: Bloody Mary (2005).
+They turned in hundreds of drafts to Singer.
 Angel and Beast appeared in early drafts, but were deleted because there were too many characters.
 Dr. Hank McCoy can be seen on a television interview in one scene.
 Beast's appearance was to resemble Jim Lee's 1991 artwork of the character in the series X-Men: Legacy.
 Angel was to have been a mutant experiment by William Stryker, transforming into Archangel.
 A reference to Dougherty's and Harris's efforts to include Angel remains in the form of an X-ray on display in one of Stryker's labs.
 Tyler Mane was to reprise as Sabretooth before the character was deleted.
-In Hayter's script, the role eventually filled by Lady Deathstrike was Anne Reynolds, a character who appeared in God Loves, Man Kills as Stryker's personal assistant/assassin.
+In Hayter's script, the role eventually filled by Lady Deathstrike was Anne Reynolds, a character who appears in God Loves, Man Kills as Stryker's personal assistant/assassin.
 Singer changed her to Deathstrike, citing a need for "another kick-ass mutant".
 There was to be more development on Cyclops and Professor X being brainwashed by Stryker.
 The scenes were shot, but Fox cut them out because of time length and story complications.
 Hayter was disappointed, feeling that James Marsden deserved more screentime.

 Rewrites were commissioned once more, specifically to give Halle Berry more screen time.
-This was because of her recent popularity in Monster's Ball, earning her the Academy Award for Best Actress.
+This was because of her recent popularity in Monster's Ball (2002), earning her the Academy Award for Best Actress.
 A budget cut meant that the Sentinels and the Danger Room were dropped.
 Guy Hendrix Dyas and a production crew had already constructed the Danger Room set.
 In the words of Dyas, "The control room [of the Danger Room] was a large propeller that actually rotated around the room so that you can sit up [in that control room] and travel around the subject who is in the middle of the control room.
 The idea for the traveling is that if it's a mutant has some kind of mind control powers they can't connect."